Fort Fairfield–Andover Border Crossing: United States station

 Open 24 hours a day, the United States border station is located about 100 ft west of the international border, on the north side of Boundary Line Road.
 It consists of a single Colonial Revival brick building, with flanking garage sections (for performing vehicle inspections), and a projecting two-lane porte-cochere.
 The building is 1 1/2 stories in height, five bays wide, and topped by a gable roof.
 On either side are banks of four garage bays, some of which have been repurposed as office space and no longer serve their historic function.
 The main entrance to the building is now through a lobby area in one of the former garage bays on the west side.
 The interior of the building is divided into sections for customs and immigration processing respectively.

 Prior to the construction of this station, customs and immigration formalities took place at offices in the town of Fort Fairfield.
 With the advent of increased automobile traffic in the 1920s, as well as the need to interdict the movement of contraband liquor due to Prohibition, the federal government realized the need for border stations where immigration formalities and vehicle inspections could be performed close to the border, and consequently planned the construction of a series of such stations.
 The Fort Fairfield station is a "Type 1" rural station that was probably designed by Louis A. Simon, head of the Office of the Supervising Architect of the United States Treasury Department, and was built in 1933 with funding from the Public Works Administration.
 It is the only surviving station of this type to retain the original height of its porte-cochere.
 It was listed on the National Register of Historic Places in 2014 for its architecture and historical associations.

 Canada Border Inspection station

-The Canada border station is one of the few on the border that is larger than the US station.
-It includes two buildings.
+The Canada border station is one of the few stations that is larger than the corresponding US station.
+It includes two buildings located in Carlingford NB on route 190.
 The current border station was built in 2007.
 Prior to that, Canada used a 1950s-era brick facade template similar to that still in use at the Piegan–Carway Border Crossing.